Read time: 6 mins

 • Chihuahua

-However, it is important to note that even if dogs are genetically-predisposed to needing less exercise, it should still be part of their everyday routine.
-It is highly important in order to keep dogs fit and healthy, even if it is just a 20 minute stroll around the park.
+Exercise is an essential part of keeping dogs fit and healthy, even if it is just a 20 minute stroll around the park.
 Plus, a chin-wag with other pooches is much needed for your dog’s mental and social stimulation.

 If you miss out on walks, high-energy dogs will make their disapproval known by pacing, staring and maybe even getting into a spot of naughty chewing.